 “We need a poverty reduction strategy that we all buy into and commit to over the long term.
 So today my challenge to (Work and Pensions secretary) Iain Duncan Smith is prove you mean it – invite the Scottish government and others here in Scotland to work with you.”

 In a period in which different political parties are in control of each government in Westminster and the devolved nations – sharing such different views on the best way to support the economy – it is perhaps difficult to envisage the devolved nations and Whitehall working closely together on anything.

 But given the sheer importance and moral duty on political leaders to support children to live lives better than those of their parents and aspire to do great things, a failure to work collectively for the common good, to share ideas on what does and does not work, is not just sensible but imperative.

 As shadow culture secretary Ivan Lewis argued over the weekend, our aim and ambition should be “for the next generation to have better life chances than the last”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.